Andonome/stories/rules.md

 Enhancements also increase a spell's *Potency*.
 When you add another enhancement, each enhancement grows.

-- Colourful: making aesthetic changes.
+- Beautiful: making aesthetic changes.
 Texture does not change.
     0. Limited detail, like a cloud which 'sort of looks like something'.
     1. Very recognizable, like a child's painting.
     2. Full detail - illusions could definitely fool someone not looking hard.